LiamSeong79/catch_php_test/README.md

 # catch_php_test
-This repo Backend code test for Catch Design.
+This repo is a backend code test for Catch Design.

 ### Environment
 - PHP 8